 Tze Kong Bridge to Tai Tam Intermediate Reservoir Dam

-The Tze Kong Bridge sits in the middle of Repulse Bay Gap.
+The Tze Kong Bridge sits in the middle of the Repulse Bay Gap.
 So which way do you go?

 - If you want to end your hike now, turn right and you’ll exit at Repulse Bay.